canonical/sphinx-docs-starter-pack/docs/how-to/openapi.rst

 Use this guide to add a minimal OpenAPI integration for the starter pack.
 This implementation uses `Swagger UI <https://swagger.io/tools/swagger-ui/>`_;
-it includes a basic specification and an opt-in tag toggle, based on a build-time environment variable, to keep the documentation clean by default.
+it includes a basic specification and an opt-in tag toggle -- based on a build-time environment variable -- to keep the documentation clean by default.

 Locate the specification
 ------------------------

 The stub OpenAPI document can be found under ``docs/how-to/assets/openapi.yaml``.
-You can reuse it as a starting point for your API description:
+You can use it as a starting point for your API description:

 .. literalinclude:: assets/openapi.yaml
    :language: yaml